amit1235813/Finance-Claimer/readme.txt

+Chapter 29 -
+1. Installed ansyc-express-errors to run try ctach on all CRUD functions
+2. Installed Winston to log errors in a file

 Refactored the code to simple HTML or VanillaJS - Chapters 22 to 28 Created API and frontend to view all users, view single user details, create new user, edit a user and delete a user